Modelling of initially stressed solids: structure of the energy density in the incompressible limit: Initially stressed materials

 \subsubsection{Invertibility of the response function}

-As pursued in Sec. \ref{sec:0d}, we start from the well-known theory of hyperelastic materials free of initial stresses.
-By denoting with $\Omega_0$ a given relaxed reference configuration, the constitutive law takes the usual form $\tens{T}_0(\Fe)$, where $\Fe\in\lin^+$ is an elastic distortion from $\Omega_0$ to the current state of the material (see Fig.~\ref{fig:ref_conf}).
-The strain energy density associated with $\tens{T}_0(\Fe)$ is $\psi_0(\Fe)$.
+As pursued in Sec. \ref{sec:0d}, we start by considering a constitutive response of a hyperelastic material free of initial stresses i.e. we take a response function $\tens{T}_0(\Fe)$, where $\Fe\in\lin^+$ is the elastic distortion measured with respect to a stress-free state, while $\tens{T}_0$ is the Cauchy stress tensor.
+Moreover, we denote by $\psi_0(\Fe)$ the strain energy density associated with $\tens{T}_0(\Fe)$.